Proceedings

 performance of the applicant.
 The external referee’s assessment might

-• there is also scope for each institution to consider the introduction of
+include, for instance, visits to the classroom of the applicant. - there is also scope for each institution to consider the introduction of

 awards for excellence in T&L. There are examples of such awards here and